lhao03/lhao03.github.io/content/_index.md

 title = "Lucy Hao"
 +++

 I'm in my last year of chemistry and computer science at UBC, where I dabble at the intersection of molecules, systems and algorithms.
 I enjoy learning about how and why things work, especially through the lens of physical chemistry.
 Some questions I have are:

 - how can computation be applied to chemical chaos?
 - how can we develop more efficient and accurate methods to predict and simulate chemical properties from first principles?
-- and in the meantime, how can we develop scienfitically accurate machine learning tools for chemistry?
+- and in the meantime, how can we develop scientifically accurate machine learning tools for chemistry?

 ## Research
 - 2025: Continuing my time in the [Hein group](https://groups2.chem.ubc.ca/jheints1/), working on predictive and data-driven HPLC method development.